mainmatter/playbook/workflow/README.md

 # Workflow

-Our engineering workflow is lean and based on established practices from the open source community.
-It supports distributed project teams and asynchronous communication and does not rely on any particular tools.
+Our workflow is lean and aims to support project teams rather than stand in the way.
+It facilitates asynchronous communication and does not rely on any particular tools.

 ## Issues